TomDoesTech/map-reduce-filter/README.md

+# map, reduce & filter
 If you're not using map, reduce and filter in your JavaScript, you're missing out on three of the most powerful array methods available in the language.

-In this video you will learn how to use map, reduce and filter with plenty of examples and as always, some hot tips.

 All three methods share two basic principals: